Occasionally I have a client comment that they found typos in their book after a structural edit.

-Most of the time they’re okay about it – they realised that we significantly reworked their content, chopped a third of their word count, created a five-step process from 28 unrelated chapters, consolidated repetition and made detailed recommendations on new content.
+Most of the time they’re okay about it – they realized that we significantly reworked their content, chopped a third of their word count, created a five-step process from 28 unrelated chapters, consolidated repetition and made detailed recommendations on new content.
 They understand that, when you make large changes, often the smaller details get missed (this is the major difference between a structural edit, a copyedit and a proofread – more on this in my post Which type of editing do I need?).
 They know they might need another around of editing.

 However, occasionally they aren’t happy.
 They question whether this is an acceptable level of service, and some even asking for an additional edit or a discount.

 On one hand I understand – they’ve paid for a professionally-edited book, so it should be word perfect, shouldn’t it?

 The truth is that there are typos in every book the first time it goes to print.
 This is true whether the book is self-published or traditionally published (though tends to be more common in self-published books, as many don’t go through a rigorous editing process), and these typos can range from a similar yet incorrect word appearing where another one should be through to punctuation and formatting issues.

 Why does this happen?
 The simple answer is that there are a lot of individual character in any given book.
 If your book is 30,000 words, and the words have an average of five characters each, that’s 150,000 individual characters.
 If your editing team ensures that 99.99% of these are correct, that still leaves 15 characters that might be off.
 I saw this recently in a new release by one of my favourite authors, where nearly every time a sentence started with the letter ‘A’, the space was missing between the previous full stop and the ‘A’.
 And when Book Blueprint was republished in the US, the most glaring issue I found was a list with two items, and both had been labelled with the number 1.